Skip to Content

 The most common issue?
 Treating SOC 2 as a purely IT project.
 It requires buy-in and participation from Engineering, Product, HR, Legal, and Customer Success.

-• Lack of Executive Sponsorship: Without leadership buy-in, resources and cross-departmental cooperation will falter.
+• Lack of Executive Sponsorship Without leadership buy-in, resources and cross-departmental cooperation will falter before the audit even begins.

 Consider the cloud infrastructure you use.
 Providers like AWS SOC reports and compliance and Microsoft SOC reports and compliance provide their own attestations, but you are still responsible for your application-level controls.